echebbi/gemoc-fsm/README.md

 and that generates a **new meta-model** that can be seen as the addition of the original meta-model and of the aspects.
 Indeed, the generated meta-model owns all the classes and parameters declared in the original meta-model as well as the the methods and the attributes specified by the aspects.

-Here, the project that defines the Melange is `ice.master.fsm.melange`, and the projects it generates are `ice.master.fsm.melange.fsm.*`.
+Here, the project that defines the Melange is `ice.master.fsm.xdsml`, and the projects it generates are `ice.master.fsm.xdsml.fsm.*`.

 #### Create a new Melange project